 Code quality is one of the necessary measures while developing a website but it is ignored many times.
 This results in poor software quality.
 According to the State Code of Review, the main argument on why a developer ignores the quality of code is because of their workload.
 Another reason why developers ignore code review activities is that it is time-consuming and tedious to perform.

-Now that we’ve found out what is code quality and how it’s being ignored, let’s discuss some of the importance of a healthy code in web development.
+Now that we’ve found out what is code quality and how it’s being ignored, let’s discuss some of the importance of healthy code in web development.

 Healthy Code Makes Software Powerful

-End-users find it uncomfortable getting a strange message when they do something wrong in a software.
+End-users find it uncomfortable getting a strange message when they do something wrong in software.
 The good thing about powerful software is that it can cope with errors during execution in spite of unusual conditions.
 High-quality software has clear error messages for end-users.

 Having healthy codes means making sure that codes are written in a way that makes them highly readable.
 Code editing is a more comfortable job with good quality code as they are easy to implement and read changes.

-Using a healthy code makes the translation of software across platforms straightforward.
+Using healthy code makes the translation of software across platforms straightforward.
 It is important to have uninterrupted transferability with minimal changes needed.

 A website is supposed to be sustainable when it can survive over time with few changes.
 With the constant development of operating programs, changes escalate.
 It’s challenging and sometimes impossible to carry out transformations if you’re using unhealthy code.